gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

   const sourceMetadata = {
     width: image.width,
     height: image.height,
-    format: image.mimeType.split("/")[1] // gets a value like "jpeg" from "image/jpeg" }
+    // In this example, the node has a value like "image/png", which needs
+    // converting to a value such as "png".
+If this omitted, the funciton will
+    // attempt to work it out from the file extension.
+    format: image.mimeType.split("/")[1]
+  }

   // Generating placeholders is optional, but recommended